jhs/build-couchdb/README.md

 and reliable procedure to build official CouchDB releases from source.

 Build CouchDB builds an isolated, independent server.
-You do not need administrator access.
+You do not need administrator access to run it.
 You can run several couches (for example, 0.10, 0.11, 1.0 releases) side-by-side.

 ## Supported Platforms